Jerzy Jarosz: Career in Poland

 In 1974, Jarosz began his medical career with a junior doctor (PA, pol. asystent) position in the District Hospital in Opoczno, Poland, where he worked until 1977.
 In 1977, he moved to Prabuty to continue on junior doctor (PA) position.
 He later advanced there to the senior doctor position, and eventually was promoted to the Medical director (pl:ordynator).
 He worked in Prabuty until 1983.

 In 1983, he returned to Warsaw, to work for the Maria Sklodowska-Curie National Research Institute of Oncology.
 He worked in the Institute for 30 years, that is until 2013.
 His first position there was a senior doctor position (from 1983), followed by the nomination for the Medical Director and later Chief of the anesthesiologist team (until 1994).
 Later he was appointed the Medical Director of the Department of Anaesthesiology (1994-2004).
 From 2004 until 2010 he worked as Medical Director of the Palliative Medicine Unit, and for the years 2010-2013 as the Medical Director of the Anesthesiology and Intensive Care Unit.

 Moreover, for the years 1999-2009 (10 years), he served (voluntary work) as the Chief Doctor in the Oncological Hospice in Warsaw, which he also co-founded.
 Since 2013, he served as physician and Coordinator of the Home Hospice Care and Medical Clinic (outpatient clinic), and also as Director of the Research and Didactic Center.

 In 2015, Jarosz opened in Warsaw, the first in Poland, Consultation Point on the Medical Cannabis Treatment.

 International career

-Through various medical training programs, internships and fellowships in Germany, United Kingdom, Japan, China, North Korea he gained diverse international medical experience and improved his knowledge of the global trends in his specializations.
+Through various medical training programs, internships and fellowships in Germany, the United Kingdom, Japan, China, North Korea he gained diverse international medical experience and improved his knowledge of the global trends in his specializations.
 Additionally, for the years 1992-1993, he worked as consultant-Chief of Anaesthesiology for the Kuwait Cancer Center in Kuwait.

 Starting in 2011, Jarosz took a consultancy function for the World Health Organization.
 In the role of expert, he participated in numerous international missions in the thematic field of palliative care.